jrhut/elasticsearch-extract/README.md

 # Elasticsearch Query Extractor

-You will want to create a .env file containing the variables:
+You will want to create a .env file in the repo root, containing the variables:

 ELASTIC_HOST\
 ELASTIC_PORT\